The Sopranos: Casting

-Many of the actors on The Sopranos are Italian American from the New York metropolitan area, like the characters they portray, and many appeared together in films and television series before joining the cast of The Sopranos.
+Many of the actors on The Sopranos are Italian American, with many of them coming from the New York metropolitan area, like the characters they portray.
+Several have appeared together in films and television series before joining the cast of The Sopranos.
 The series has 27 actors in common with the 1990 Martin Scorsese gangster film Goodfellas, including main cast members Lorraine Bracco, Michael Imperioli, and Tony Sirico.

 The casting directors were Georgianne Walken and Sheila Jaffe.
 The main cast was put together through a process of auditions and readings.
 Actors often did not know whether Chase liked their performances or not.
 Michael Imperioli beat out several actors for the part of Christopher Moltisanti; he said that Chase had "a poker face, so I thought he wasn't into me, and he kept giving me notes and having me try it again, which often is a sign that you're not doing it right."
 Chase said that he wanted Imperioli because of his performance in Goodfellas.

 James Gandolfini was invited to audition for the part of Tony Soprano after casting director Susan Fitzgerald saw a short clip of his performance in the 1993 film True Romance.
 Lorraine Bracco played the role of mob wife Karen Hill in Goodfellas, and she was originally asked to play the role of Carmela Soprano.
 She took the role of Dr. Jennifer Melfi instead because she wanted to try something different and felt that the part of the highly educated Dr. Melfi would be more of a challenge for her.
 Tony Sirico had a criminal history, and he signed on to play Paulie Walnuts so long as his character was not to be a "rat".
 Sirico had originally auditioned for the role of Uncle Junior with Frank Vincent, but Dominic Chianese landed the role.